racc-costa/dockerfiles/jboss-eap/README.md

-# JBoss Enterprise Application Platform on Red Hat Enterprise Linux image with OpenSSH Server and Oracle JDK
+# JBoss Enterprise Application Platform on Red Hat Enterprise Linux image.

 This image contains the developer version of JBoss Enterprise Application Platform on Red Hat Enterprise Linux image  with OpenSSH Server and Oracle JDK.